Skip to Content

 no image

-Exponents are an essential part of algebra, polynomial equations and higher-level math courses, but many students struggle to understand how to work with them.
-You’ve gone through exponent rules with your class, and now it’s time to put them in action.
+Exponents are an essential part of algebra, polynomial equations, and higher-level math courses, but many students struggle to understand how to work with them.
+You've gone through exponent rules with your class, and now it's time to put them into action.

-Before you start teaching your students how to multiply exponents, you might want to do a quick review with them on the basics of how exponents work.
+Before you start teaching your students how to multiply exponents, you might want to do a quick review with them on the basics of how the rules of exponents work.

 Exponents (also called powers) are governed by rules, like everything else in math class.
-Here’s a quick recap:
+Here's a quick recap for simplifying exponents:

 An exponent is a way of expressing repeated multiplication.
-For example, 3^5 represents three multiplied by itself five times:
+Using parentheses can help students understand how the base number works.
+For example, 35 represents three multiplied by itself five times: 35 = 3 × 3 × 3 × 3 × 3 = 243 therefore 35 = 243.

 There are seven exponent rules:

-7. Negative exponent rule: To change a negative exponent to a positive one, flip it into a reciprocal
+7. Negative exponent rule.
+To change a negative exponent to a positive one, change the base to its reciprocal.

 Remember, all these strategies are just shortcuts to help simplify more complicated equations.
+The multiplication of exponents follows specific rules that help us work with exponential functions.
 In order to find the actual value of an exponent, students must first understand what it means: repeated multiplication.

-Get students familiar with the basics, like expressing exponents as products, before you move on to multiplying exponents.
+Get students familiar with the basics, like expressing exponential expressions as products, before you move on to multiplying exponents.

 When they're comfortable with the concept, it's time to get started.